-We can look to the CandE data over the years to understand the specifics on areas of the hiring process candidates find most lacking.?
-When I look at the larger picture, here?s what I see is wrong with the traditional process: it's not all that human.
+We can look to the CandE data over the years to understand the specifics on areas of the hiring process candidates find most lacking.
+When we look at the larger picture what do we see?
+The traditional process is not all that human.
 Humans want to communicate, they want feedback, they want to feel respected and not treated like a commodity.
 None of these have traditionally been the priority in hiring.
 Fortunately, companies are making strides to humanize the process.

 Do Hiring Differently

 Changes like these are faster said than done, of course, but technologies like video interviewing can help make change in hiring happen in less time and with less resistance.
 Here’s why:

 - A purpose-built video interviewing platform quickly makes recruiters’ lives easier after just two hours of training.
 The candidate self-scheduling feature saves so much time in a recruiter’s day, while the convenience of on-demand video and voice interviewing helps recruiters deliver a more qualified slate of candidates to their hiring managers faster.
 Once recruiters give video interviewing a try, it’s an easy sell.